 The J6 and J4 lifts serve the other peak, which is just 40′ lower.
 This was a little too flat for our liking, but the grooming and snow were excellent.

 Food and the lodge

 When we were there, the mid-mountain was the real base of the mountain and it features an ancient lodge called the Chalet.
 The food options there were standard cafeteria fare, but prices were reasonable and the lodge had a very friendly vibe with a roaring fire going.
 It reminded me of what skiing was like in the 70’s and early 80’s.
 I think that lodge has been there since the 60’s when the resort was built.

 - It’s hard to explain why, but we had a blast at June.
 We rated it a “2”, because by every measure it’s lacking, but the snow surface isn’t hammered by hordes of skiers like it is just about everywhere else in California, and the elevation and location in the Eastern Sierra keep the snow dry.

 - The runs on J7 are a great pitch, and don’t intersect much so you get a nice long straight shot on each, and they are all different.

 - The guests and employees we talked to were all happy to be there, and there certainly isn’t any attitude at this place.

 The obvious problems here are lack of snow, no snowmaking, some ancient lifts that need replacement, and super old lodges.
-These factors caused skier visits to drop so low that the owners (who also own Mammoth and Bear Mountain), closed the place in 2012-13 due to pressure from their banks (they say).
-After getting finances straightened away and after a lot of community outcry, they decided to reopen it the following year even though it’s probably a money loser.
+These factors caused skier visits to drop so low that the owners (who also owned Mammoth and Bear Mountain at the time) closed the place in 2012-13 due to pressure from their banks, or so they say.
+After getting finances straightened away and after a lot of community outcry, they decided to reopen it the following year, even though it’s probably a money loser.
 This is too great of a place to let stay closed.